Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Curve complexes and hierarchical structures

-In this theorem $J_{Y}\subset [m,n]$ consists of all $j\in [m,n]$ such that $\rho(j)$ is a slice of $H(\mu^{-},\mu^{+})$ containing $(v,g_{Y})$, where $g_{Y}\in H$ is the tight geodesic supported on $Y$ and $v\in g_{Y}$.
+In this theorem $J_{Y}\subset [m,n]$ consists of all $j\in [m,n]$ such that $\rho(j)$ is a slice of $H(\mu^{-},\mu^{+})$ containing $(v,g_{Y})$, where $g_{Y}\in H$ is the tight geodesic supported on $Y$ and $v\in g_{Y}$ (see \cite[\S 5]{mm2}).
 The fact that $J_{Y}$ is an interval was proved in Lemma 4.9 of \cite{elc2}.
 This explains property (\ref{h : J}).
-Property (\ref{h : largelink}) is Lemma 6.1 (Large Link Lemma) in \cite{mm2}.
-Property (\ref{h : lrbddproj}) is a consequence of the Bounded Geodesic Image Theorem and is established in the proof of Large Link Lemma.
-Property (\ref{h : hausd}) is established in the proof of Lemma 5.14 in \cite{elc1}.
-Property (\ref{h : nobacktrack}) is a straight forward consequence of properties (\ref{h : lrbddproj}) and (\ref{h : hausd}).
-Property (\ref{h : monoton}) is a consequence of the definition of slices of hierarchy and the partial order of them defined using the partial order of point geodesics of $H$ in $\S 5$ of \cite{mm2}.
+Property (\ref{h : largelink}) is Lemma 6.2 (Large Link Lemma) in \cite{mm2}.
+Property (\ref{h : lrbddproj}) is a consequence of the Bounded Geodesic Image Theorem and is established in Lemma 6.1 of \cite{mm2}.
+Property (\ref{h : hausd}) is a consequence of Lemmas 6.1 and 6.9 in \cite{mm2} and is established in the proof of Lemma 5.14 in \cite{elc1}.
+Property (\ref{h : monoton}) is a consequence of the definition of slices of a hierarchy and the partial order of them defined using the partial order of pointed geodesics of $H$ in $\S 5$ of \cite{mm2}.
+Property (\ref{h : nobacktrack}) for a component domain of $\rho$ follows from properties (\ref{h : J}), (\ref{h : monoton}) and (\ref{h : lrbddproj}).
+For other subsurfaces it follows from properties (\ref{h : largelink}).